go-to-k/cls3/README.md

           quiet: false # Hide live display of number of deletions (default: true in GitHub Actions ONLY.)
           old-versions-only: false # Delete old version objects only (including all delete-markers) (default: false)
           directory-buckets-mode: false # Directory Buckets Mode for S3 Express One Zone (default: false)
+          table-buckets-mode: false # Table Buckets Mode for S3 Tables (default: false)
-          region: us-east-1 # Specify the region in the Directory Buckets Mode for S3 Express One Zone
+          region: us-east-1 # Specify the region in the Directory Buckets Mode for S3 Express One Zone and Table Buckets Mode for S3 Tables
 ```

 You can also run raw commands after installing the cls3 binary.